Everything you know about telling a lie is true. It isn’t a good idea. No news flash, of course — lying about anything can get you in trouble.

 Lying On Your Life Insurance Application

-It’s tempting to lie or fudge the truth or omit some bit of information, of course, and perfectly understandable why anyone would.
+It’s tempting to lie or fudge the truth or omit some bit of information, of course.
+And it’s perfectly understandable why anyone would.
 Life insurance tends to cost more — quite a bit more — if you smoke.

-It’s understandable, but you’re nonetheless smarter to take your medicine, or so to speak — cut back on the vices and give up the cigarettes forever — and then in several months, apply, knowing you’re telling the truth.
+However, you’re nonetheless smarter to take your medicine or cut back on the vices and give up the cigarettes forever.
+Then in several months, apply, knowing you’re telling the truth.

 Cost of Lying On Your Life Insurance Application